 If this winter season is anything like last year’s season, it’s best to be prepared—and PIA can help you educate your clients about their coverage.
-To help you communicate with your insureds about the winter season—how to prepare for it, and how their insurance policies cover them—PIA offers resources through its Storm Info Central and PIA Design & Print.
+In addition to Storm Info Central, PIA offers resources through PIA Design & Print.

-PIA’s Design & Print can help agents order materials to help their clients prepare for storm season, too.
+PIA Design & Print can help agents order materials to help their clients prepare for storm season..
 For more information about how this collaborative, custom, cost-effective member benefit can help you and your agency, email Calley Rupp.